What Does an HVAC Apprentice Do?

 Local union affiliates may organize HVAC apprenticeships.
 While taking classes, an HVAC apprentice often works for a contracting firm.
 Local community colleges or vocational schools frequently offer classes that meet once or twice a week.
 The HVAC apprentice is expected to learn how to read blueprints, how to design heating and cooling systems, and general safety rules during classes.
 Many HVAC classroom training programs include instruction on working with refrigerants, as there are often laws and regulations governing their use and disposal with which an HVAC contractor must comply.

 The HVAC apprentice receives classroom training as well as hands-on experience working alongside more experienced HVAC technicians.
-An entry-level worker or apprentice may begin working for an HVAC company before enrolling in a formal apprentice program, but in either case, an entry-level worker or apprentice will typically begin assisting and observing the work of his or her senior technicians.
+An entry-level worker or apprentice may begin working for an HVAC company before enrolling in a formal apprentice program, but in either case, an entry-level worker or apprentice will typically begin by assisting and observing the work of his or her senior technicians.
 Under the supervision of the senior technician, the apprentice will eventually be able to perform tasks on his or her own.
 This supervision continues until the apprentice completes the apprenticeship program, at which point he or she may be able to obtain HVAC technician licensing or union recognition and begin working independently.